manavsehgal/reactspeedcoding/manuscript/c06-define-component-internals.md

 - Entry point for styles is ```/app/style.css``` file which imports the partials.
 - Style partials follow ```_component_name.css``` naming within ```/app/styles``` folder.

-Some guidance on styles organization suggests keeping css and component jsx together.
+**Styles organization.** Some guidance on styles organization suggests keeping css and component jsx together.
 We see several benefits of keeping styles separate and not alongside components.

 - We can organize styles using the popular 7-1 pattern used by many CSS frameworks.
 - We can organize partials and main imports file in one place.